Importing Data from Excel to Create Organizational Charts

 Share:

 While Excel is excellent for storing data, it lacks the ability to provide a dynamic, comprehensive visualization of an organization.
-Organizational charts make auditing and visualizing key metrics simple, so that you can present a clear and strategic workforce vision to stakeholders.
+Organizational charts make auditing and visualizing key metrics simple, allowing you to present a clear and strategic workforce vision to stakeholders.

 Data Centralization in OrgChart